rodas-awgichew/real--state-landing-page/README.md

 # Real State Landing Page

 Welcome to the **Real State Landing Page** repository!
 This project is a responsive and modern landing page designed for real estate businesses or property listings.
-It serves as a template that can be customized for agencies, agents, or property portals.
+It serves as a template that can be customized for any real estate or property showcase need.

 ---